-As stated before, on many occasions HPV acts silently and it is not possible to figure out it’s there.
-Which is why it is so important to go to regular gynecological check-ups, which include a cytology
+As stated before, HPV often acts silently without the infected person knowing it’s there.
+Which is why it is so important to go to regular gynecological check-ups, which include a cytology.

-It is important to bear in mind that infection by the different types of HPV is very varied and that its clinical manifestations can appear in very different ways through:
+It is important to bear in mind that infection by the different types of HPV is very varied and that its clinical manifestations can be different, including:

 - Visible or clinical lesions.

-- Non-visible or subclinical lesions, but diagnosed by some method, usually cellular
+- Non-visible or subclinical lesions, but diagnosed by some method, usually by examining the cells.

 What can happen if you have HPV?

 Human papillomavirus infection follows an evolutionary course and is not synonymous with cancer, so a positive diagnosis should not be cause for alarm.